c-er/15424-project/README.md

 $$(-\infty, x_1), x_1, (x_1, x_2), x_2, \dots, (x_{n - 1}, x_n), x_n, (x_n, \infty)$$

 i.e, the singleton sets at the roots and the intervals between them.
 The entry of the sign matrix at row $p \in S_\varphi$ and column $I$ is just the sign of $p$ on $I$.
-Note that the signs of all the polynomials are invariant on each interval, because if a polynomial (or any continuous function, for that matter) changes sign on an interval, it must have a root in that interval.
+Just as before, note that the signs of all the polynomials are invariant on each interval, because if a polynomial (or any continuous function, for that matter) changes sign on an interval, it must have a root in that interval.
 But since $x_1, \dots, x_n$ is a list of ALL of the roots of the polynomials in $S_\varphi$, and no interval listed above contains any of these points, this is not possible.
 Note also that in this case, where we potentially have multiple